 Aside from material reminders, another issue many separated people face is what to do with their photos and other mementos?

 Some people rip them up out of anger or frustration and there are certainly those who have thrown their entire wedding album into the rubbish!
 However, even if you aren’t interested in your photo collection because of the emotional side of the separation, it is important for you and your children to have photographic (and video) memories from the past.
 In that respect, it’s wise to focus on keeping photos that are quality over quantity.

 In today’s digital world, the issue of who gets the family’s photo collection in a separation is a non-issue as you can just scan the printed photos or copy the digital files and both parties can have the whole collection.

-If this article raises any questions or concerns, or if you are in the process of separation and would like to talk to someone about your options, please contact one of our experienced Toowoomba family lawyers.
+If this article raises any questions or concerns, or if you are in the process of separation and would like to talk to someone about your options, please contact one of our experienced Toowoomba divorce lawyers.